Sabryr/hpc-intro/_episodes/12-cluster.md

 ~~~
 {: .output}

-There is nothing displayed.
 To prove, that Lola is really logged in to another machine,
 Lola issues a command that prints the name of the machine she is currently working on:

 ~~~